| Utricularia section Aranella | ||

 U. blanchetii

-Belize, Columbia, Venezuela, Guyana, Surinam, French Guiana, Brazil, Bolivia, and Paraguay, and it occurs in several counties in
+Belize, Colombia, Venezuela, Guyana, Surinam, French Guiana, Brazil, Bolivia, and Paraguay, and it occurs in several counties in

 peninsular Florida.
 But what is really remarkable is that it ranges into Africa, too!
 Furthermore, Taylor notes that it has been